KenEucker/quasar/README.md

 		runApi: false }
 ```
 * there is a `.vscode/launch.json` file in the repository that enables debugging of the application in vscode.
 You can use the above arguments in your IDE and override any of the above arguments.

+## Install it
+1. install nodejs
+2. run `npm install` to install dependencies

+## Use it
+* run `bin/cli` to use the cli of quasar
+* run `bin/watch` to automate jobs using json files in the /json folder
+* run `bin/web` to run an api and web server with form @ http://localhost:3720

+## Run as a process
+1. run `bin/cli --runAsProcess=true` to run the application as a process
+	* optionally add the `--runApi=true` argument to run the api @ http://localhost:3720
+	* optionally add the `--watchJobs=true` argument to autoload json files to build quasars
+	* optionally add the `--runWebform=true` to run the webform @ http://localhost:3720
+	* optionally add the `--autoBuildWebForm=true` to build the quasarWebform task on startup

+## Package it as a standalone app
+1. run `bin/package` to create an executable that you can distribute as a standalone application

+## Templating with the files in the /assets folder
+Files located in the /assets folder are used in build tasks for quasar ouput.
+The default target of a quasar is `${qType}.hml`, so if the quasar is of type 'page' then the default target would be `page.html`.
+Similarly, css and js assets are defaulted to `${qType}.css` and `${qType}.js` respectively.
+These default values can be overriden at runtime.

 # Vendors that really make this project possible